CREATE's Research Areas

 CREATE's Research Framework

-In addition to these four research themes, CREATE strongly supports the transition of research results to operational units in the form of user-driven models, tools and enhanced capabilities through its E2E research transition model project.
-E2E, variously known as End-to-End, Excellence-to-Enterprise, Engage-to-Excel, etc., supports all four research themes and the Education program, developing software products and Executive education transitioned/delivered to the DHS enterprise.
+In addition to conducting the research, CREATE strongly supports the transition of research results to operational units in the form of user-driven models, tools and enhanced capabilities through its E2E research transition model project.
+E2E, variously known as End-to-End, Excellence-to-Enterprise, Engage-to-Excel, etc., supports all research areas, as well as the Education program, developing software products, professional training support and executive education transitioned/delivered to the DHS enterprise.